madinaadam/CSS-360-Project-1-/project01.md

 ### Group Selection

-**SDLC:** XXXX
+**SDLC:** Incremental Model

-**Justification:** XX why was it a good fit?
-XX
+**Justification:** The Incremental model is a good fit because this system is large, complex, and includes many parts such as GPS devices, sensors, cameras, and real-time displays.
+Building and testing the system in stages allows the team to make sure each component works correctly and reliably before combining everything into the full system.

-**Considerations:** XX We also considered the XXXXXX model for this situation because XXXX ;however,  XXXX seemed like be best choice due to XXXXX
+**Considerations:** We also thought about using the Spiral model because it focuses on finding risks and testing often.
+However, Incremental seemed better since it allows the team to slowly build and combine the hardware and software without making the process too complex.

-**Key Aspects:** The key aspects we looked at in order to make our final SDLC descion were XXXXX and XXXX.
-XXX because XXXX, and XXXX due to XXXXX.
+**Key Aspects:** The key aspects we looked at when making our final SDLC decision were system complexity and reliability.
+Complexity matters because many different technologies must work together, and reliability is critical because the system provides real-time traffic information that affects public safety.